 Gender: 30% female

-• Farmer recruitment increased to 62K farming households.
+• Farmer recruitment maintains at 62,000 farming households.

 • Average yield increases of 161%.

-• Number of farmers with access to financial liquidity increased to over 1000 with over $200K in loans distributed.
+• Number of farmers with access to financial liquidity grows to over 2000 with over $500,000 in loans distributed.

 Over the past decade many of the coffee washing station sites in Rwanda’s growing regions have been poorly maintained and experienced periods of unstable management, resulting in times of instability for the farming communities that rely on them for processing their cherry and as an essential source of household income.